shybovycha/shybovycha.github.io/_drafts/functional-programming-in-a-real-world.md

   .quad typeinfo name for main::$_0
 ```

-When all the standard library code is removed, this gives raw of 60 LOC for C program and 41 + 72 (= 113) LOC for C++ program.
+When all the standard library code is removed, this gives raw of `60` LOC for C program and `41 + 72 = 113` LOC for C++ program.

-Now, what will happen if we will re-write the same thing but in different languages?
+Now, what will happen if we write the same code but in different languages?

 Remember functional programming was introduced in Java 8?